GACJ/complib-help/docs/compositions/adding_compositions_tabs_methods.md

 :   Short for "lead end".
 This is the default Lead position for methods which are **hunters** (see [Method properties > Hunt bells](../methods/method_properties.md/#hunt-bells)).
 The default position is the final row of the lead.

 SE
-:   Short for "six end".
+:   Short for "section end".
 This is the default Lead position for **principles**, which are methods with no hunt bells.
 The default row number is 1, the *first* row of the lead.

-    The term "six end" is the name used for the division ends in Stedman, which is by far the most commonly rung principle.